BASPI/LNHRDACII-tools/README.md

 The Telnet driver can not be used when using the QCoDeS framework.
 Use the QCoDeS driver instead.

 ### Adaptive 2D-scan example `fast_2D_scan_example.ipynb`
-Using the provided Notebook, a 2D-scan as shown in the video below can be created.
-The video shows the adaptive 2D-scan in live speed.
+The provided Notebook shows an example on how to set up an adaptive fast 2D scan on the LNHR DAC II.
+Using the provided Notebook as a guide, an adaptive fast 2D-scan, as shown in the video below, can be created.
+The video shows a 50 (x-axis, red signal) by 1000 (y-axis, green signal) points scan, in the actual live speed.
+The trigger output for the data aqcuisition can be chosen to trigger every y-axis cycle (as in the video, yellow signal) or every point of the scan.

 https://github.com/user-attachments/assets/de2fac24-d2c0-4c25-9fb7-104f3bedb5a8